tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Common changes**

-- iOS & Android launched all-new API 2.0.
+- Launched brand-new API 2.0 for iOS & Android.
 - Fixed conversation errors when users logged in to different accounts in certain scenarios.

 ## 4.7.10 @2020.04.23